CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Cheap car insurance rates in Minnesota after an at-fault accident
+Cheap car insurance rates after an at-fault accident in Minnesota

-Nationwide is the second most affordable option, providing full-coverage insurance to drivers with a history of at-fault accidents at an average cost of $1,699.
+Nationwide is the second most affordable option, providing full-coverage car insurance with an average annual premium of $1,699.

-If you’re accountable for an accident, it can significantly affect your insurance premiums, as insurance companies see at-fault incidents as a sign of higher risk, leading to increased costs for coverage.
+If you’re found at fault in an accident, it can significantly raise your insurance premiums.
+Insurance companies view at-fault incidents as a sign of higher risk, leading to higher costs for coverage.

 CompanyRates before accidentRates after accident% difference$ difference